-Tamoxifen lowers the risk of early breast cancer coming back (recurring) after surgery or developing in the other breast.
+Tamoxifen is a hormone therapy for breast cancer in both women and men.
+It lowers the risk of early breast cancer coming back (recurring) after surgery or developing in the other breast.
 It can also control advanced breast cancer for some time.

 How you have tamoxifen

 Tamoxifen comes as a tablet that you swallow.
 It is also available as a liquid.

 You should take the right dose, not more or less.

 Talk to your specialist or advice line before you stop taking a cancer drug.